 - From the Edit Profile page, scroll down to the Marketing Preference section.

-- Ensure the “I would like to receive marketing communications, including email messages with the latest news, offers, promotions, events, and games, and other ways to receive marketing communications from The Pokémon Company International.” box is checked and select “Save"
+- Confirm that the “I would like to receive marketing communications, including email messages with the latest news, offers, promotions, events, and games, and other ways to receive marketing communications from The Pokémon Company International.” box is checked.

-No, to receive the PTC newsletter for a given month, you must have signed up for a PTC account and be opted-in for marketing email messages prior to the first of that month.
+No, to receive the Pokémon Trainer Club newsletter for a given month, you must have signed up for a Pokémon Trainer Club account and be opted in for marketing email messages prior to the first of that month.
 Please note: If you were not able to sign up or opt in for the newsletter before the first of the month, unfortunately, we are unable to generate a newsletter for you.
-Please ensure that your PTC account is opted-in for marketing email messages to receive the future newsletters.
+Please ensure that your Pokémon Trainer Club account is opted in for marketing email messages to receive future newsletters.

 When will I receive my newsletter?